Ramya1417/autonomous-driving/README.md

 ```

 Or you can manually install the required libraries (see the contents of the environemnt*.yml files) using pip.
+I've found issues using python 3.7...
+I recommend sticking to any 3.5 or 3.6

 ## Usage